GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 So, how many TokenTorqs to the RoboTorq?

-1 RoboTorq = 1 TokenTorq x 1 hr
+- 1 RoboTorq = 1 TokenTorq x 1 hr
-1 RoboTorq = 1 TokenTorq x 3600 seconds
+- 1 RoboTorq = 1 TokenTorq x 3600 seconds
-1 RoboTorq = 3600 TokenTorq
+- `1 RoboTorq = 3600 TokenTorq`

+In physics, impact is known as energy x time.
+TokenTorqs and RoboTorqs are a measure of the **economic impact** of energy x compute.

 ---